artera/magento2-province-italiane/README.md

 ## Magento 2 Province Italiane
-Module that implements italian regions for Magento 2.x from [Artera](https://www.artera.it/) team.
+Module that implements italian provinces for Magento 2.x from [Artera](https://www.artera.it/) team.

 ### 1. Install the module
 We explain two different methods to install this module, we reccomend choosing composer.